 Whenever you find yourself at the receiving end of the silent treatment understand that it’s not about you.
 It’s about the person who’s giving you the silent treatment.
-It’s a manipulation tactic to exercise control and it comes out of the deep insecurities and low self-esteem that the abusers carries within themselves.
+It’s a manipulation tactic to exercise control and it comes out of the deep insecurities and low self-esteem that the abusers carry within themselves.

 The objective of the narcissist is to control you by pulling you down and making you feel bad.
-The more you give into this manipulation tactic the more sadistic pleasure is derived by the abuser.
+The more you give in to this manipulation tactic the more sadistic pleasure is derived by the abuser.

 Therefore, don’t give any kind of justification or emotional reaction.
 Don’t try to settle things because it isn’t going to happen.
 Many people get so emotionally hurt by the silent treatment that they feel like talking and clearing out the air.
 But it’s not so simple with a narcissist.

 Begging and pleading with the narcissist is also never going to help.
-In fact, that was the whole point behind the giving you the silent treatment.
+In fact, that was the whole point behind giving you the silent treatment.
 It’s a victory for the narcissist whenever you say things like “I don’t know why you’re so mad … but I’m really sorry if I’ve hurt you in some way or the other … please be okay now”.

 Talk to a therapist

-Although you might be hiding your emotions in front of the narcissist, and as discussed above that’s the right thing to do, but on the inside you might be bubbling with sadness or restlessness.
+Although you might be hiding your emotions in front of the narcissist, and as discussed above that’s the right thing to do, but on the inside, you might be bubbling with sadness or restlessness.
 In such a case, it’s a good idea to speak to someone about it.

 You can talk to a therapist or a close family member or even a friend.
 What’s important is that you should be honest about your feelings with them.
 Let them know how you’re feeling inside and what the abuse is doing to you.

 You can also join a support group.
-There are some online support groups on popular social media platforms like Facebook and reddit.
-However, in my experience, face to face talk is always better when dealing with such sensitive issues.
+There are some online support groups on popular social media platforms like Facebook and Reddit.
+However, in my experience, face-to-face talk is always better when dealing with such sensitive issues.